Brokeback Barn

 My grandfather liked to paint in the basement.

-Every summer in the 1970s, he and my grandmother would come and stay with us in Northwestern New Jersey, and very soon after they had arrived, he would set up a makeshift easel in the basement, right in my father’s workshop, between the table saw and the big cement laundry sink that always smelled of turpentine and moldering rags.
+Every summer in the 1970s he and my grandmother would drive from Michigan and stay with us at our house in New Jersey.
+Soon after they arrived, my grandfather would set up a makeshift easel in the basement, between my father’s table saw and the big cement laundry sink.
 The easel was a creaky wooden frame that he would attach the canvas to.
 The frame itself was clamped to my father’s table saw deck.
-Once he had set up this contraption, he would array his paint brushes and paint-smeared rags and rolled-up mostly spent tubes of oil paint on the table saw and along the ledge at the bottom of the frame.
+Once he had set up this contraption, he would array his paint brushes and paint-smeared rags and rolled-up mostly spent tubes of oil paint on the table saw and along the little shelf at the bottom of the frame.
 It was a messy workspace, and if not for the many smears of bright primary colors pressed into the cheap yellow pine structure, his easel would have been a dreary, unkempt, object of pity.
 But the paint was always there, a deconstructed rainbow in bright dabs and smudges reminding everyone that this was an artist’s space, and artists have a right to their chaos.

 He was a thin man with a slight stoop that was more pronounced when he stood at the easel.
-The basement was always cool, even in the summer, and when he was down there, he would wear a green wool sweater with holes the size of a pencil eraser burned into the sleeves and front, made by the random hot ashes that would occasionally pop or fall from the pipe that was always clenched between his teeth.
-Ben was always grabbing at this pipe, pulling it out to point the stem at something, or shifting the bowl from one side of his face to the other, or grabbing the bowl by the bottom with one hand while he pushed a wad of tobacco down in it.
-To light it, he would lean forward a little, ignite a match, and hold it over the top of the bowl.
-As soon as he saw that the tobacco was lit, he would clench the stem in his teeth and suck on it, quickly extinguishing the match with a quick shake of his, all of it done in a single smooth operation.
+The basement was always cool, even in the summer, and when he was down there, he would wear a green wool sweater with holes the size of a pencil eraser burned into the sleeves and front, made by the random hot ashes and embers that would occasionally pop or fall from the pipe that was often clenched between his teeth.
+Ben would often grab the bowl with one hand so he could shift the pipe from one side of his face to the other, or pull it downwards so he could push a wad of tobacco down in the bowl with his thumb.
+Sometimes he would remove the pipe from his mouth by grabbing it at the base of the bowl and then use the stem as a pointer, To light the pipe, he would lean forward a little, then ignite a match and hold it over the top of the bowl.
+As soon as he saw that the tobacco was lit, he would clench the stem in his teeth and suck on it, quickly extinguishing the match with a quick shake of his hand, all of this done in a single smooth operation that was instinctual.
 I must have seen him perform this ritual a thousand times when he was alive, but I cannot tell you for certain what happened to any of those extinguished matches.

 My grandfather would stand at his easel in the basement stabbing and swiping and feather-touching the fiberboard canvas with his brushes.
 Sometimes he would forgo the brushes and use the tip of his forefinger or even his thumb to achieve some effect.
-He seemed to possess a remarkable ability to stand in place for hours on end.
+He could stand in place at that easel for hours on end.
 If you viewed him from a distance, he appeared to be Zen-like in his composure, but when you came closer, you could see that he was anything but calm.
-His relationship to the canvas was usually one of antagonism.
+His relationship to the canvas was often antagonistic.
 He would huff and snort and grimace while he worked.
 My mother tells me that she sometimes rescued paintings that he had threatened to destroy after appearing to finish them.
 Who knows how many finished or nearly finished works he painted over when we were not paying attention.

 But sometimes, I would also observe an expression of pure ecstasy drift across his features.
-These moments were not about admiring what was on the canvas; they occurred while he was in motion, the brush moving across the face of the canvas.
+These moments were not about admiring what was on the canvas; they occurred while he was hard at work, the brush moving across the face of the canvas.

-There was never a set destination for these outings, but my grandfather had a vision for what he was looking for—a barn leaning over so far it looked like it would collapse on itself or a moss-covered stone fence or a lone fireplace and chimney standing straight up from the ruins of a burned-down house.
+There was never a set destination for these outings, but my grandfather had a vision for what he was looking for and we usually found it—a barn leaning over so far it looked like it would collapse on itself or a moss-covered stone fence or a lone fireplace and chimney standing straight up from the ruins of a burned-down wreck of a house.
 He was attracted to old, dilapidated, falling-down things.
-He liked the way that manmade structures that were erected to be perfectly straight and symmetrical would, over time, begin to sag and crack and crumble into objects that resembled living things.
+He liked the way that man-made structures that were built to be perfectly straight and symmetrical would, over time, begin to sag and crack and crumble into objects that more resemble living things.
 Hunterdon County in the 1970s was still full of crumbling monuments to its agricultural past.
 We always found something interesting to sketch.

 My grandfather was an easy man to be around.
 His body language and mannerisms conveyed a pleasant languidness and carefree attitude, especially once he was liberated from the house.
 I could relax around him.
 He seemed to expect nothing from me, except conversation, and I was always happy to be his partner in this.
 I would ask him questions and he would answer with stories about his childhood, the Depression, and the War.
-These summer outings are among my most treasured childhood memories because they had an aimless, exploratory quality to them.
+These summer outings are among my most treasured childhood memories because they were aimless and exploratory, utterly devoid of goal setting or expectations.
 The other adults in my life were always herding me around and prodding me to do things.
 My grandfather simply let me be.

-Often these trips would wind out to the Western edge of the county, all the way to the Delaware River, which separates New Jersey from Pennsylvania.
-Inevitably, we would cross the river to drive along the old Delaware River Canal system, which is still there, cutting a straight path along the edge of the river on the Pennsylvania side.
+Often these meandering road trips would bring us to the western edge of the county, to the Delaware River, which is the border between New Jersey and Pennsylvania.
+Invariably, we would cross the river to drive along the old Delaware River Canal system, which is still there in long stretches, running parallel to the river on the Pennsylvania side.
 Because he was not a resident of Hunterdon County, my grandfather was frequently lost on these trips, but also unconcerned by this fact.
-Many men would be uncomfortable not knowing where they were or how to get to their destination, but my grandfather was not one of them.
-I had the impression that he preferred to be unmoored from knowing exactly where he would go next.
+Many men would be uncomfortable not knowing where they were, but my grandfather was not one of them.
+I think he preferred it.

 People were drawn to him.
-They would walk over and ask what we were doing.
+They would stroll over and ask what we were doing.
 Sometimes they would ask to see his sketches and he would always oblige, opening up his various sketch pads for their inspection.
-He was completely comfortable answering their questions and asking his own, and I was impressed by his effortless banter, his easy laugh and the way he could direct a knowing exchange of glances at exactly the right moment.
+He answered their questions and asked his own without a hint of guardedness.
 He seemed to have been made by his Creator to live inside the stream of conversation.

-He was curious to know where people were from, and after they told him, he would often share his own stories of having passed through that exact town or city during the Depression, before he was married.
+He was curious to know where people were from, and when they told him, he would often share his own stories of having passed through that exact town or city during the Depression, before he was married.
 These conversations with strangers occurred at nearly every outing with my grandfather.
-Some of the credit can go to him—he was a genuinely, open and friendly man—but there was some other force at work as well, a difficult-to-quantify sense of communal trust and openness that was still present in 1976 but has mostly disappeared from American life since then.
-With the older men, the conversation would turn to the war—not the recently-concluded catastrophe in Vietnam, but the one that folks were proud to have been a part of.
-It was a conversation many of these men were eager to have with each other—where you served, what branch, what unit, what theatre.
-My grandfather was in his sixties at the time, and the country was still full of World War II vets his age or younger.
-Everywhere we went together, they were there, a secret society of graying men in every town in America who wanted to stop and talk about the war.
-We didn’t realize it until they were mostly gone, but they were a kind of glue that bound the entire society together.
+Some of the credit can go to my grandfather, who was a genuinely, open and friendly man, but there was some other force at work as well, a sense of communal trust and openness that was still present in large parts of America in the mid-1970s.
+With older men, the conversation would often turn to the War.
+My grandfather was in his sixties at the time, and the country was still full of World War II vets.
+Everywhere we went together, they were there, a secret society of graying men who wanted to stop and talk to my grandfather about the war.

 My grandfather was looking for something that he never quite found in these outings.
 When I was younger, I thought he was on an aesthetic quest, but now I think his quarry was even more elusive.
 I had a sense of it whenever we would walk together to the town center of Clinton, which was a postcard vista of two colonial-era mills, one on each side of a dam on the South Branch of the Raritan River.
-He seemed endlessly fascinated by these buildings, and he made several paintings of them.
-It was obvious that these structures suggested a rootedness in the past, just like the broken-down barns and the old canal locks.
+He was endlessly fascinated by these buildings, and he made several paintings of them.
+They held the same appeal as the broken-down barns and the old canal locks.

 My grandfather certainly experienced the flux.
 He lived through two world wars, a global pandemic, a Great Depression, and the Vietnam War.
-The son of a railroad engineer, he grew up on trains and then watched the era of the railroads eclipsed by the national highway system and air travel.
-He watched the government ban alcohol and then re-legalize it eleven years later.
+The son of a railroad engineer, he grew up on trains and then watched automobile and air travel eclipse the railroads.
+He saw the government ban alcohol and then re-legalize it eleven years later.
 He raised a family in the period between VE Day and the Fall of Saigon.
 When he was born, there were still horse-drawn buggies carrying people around his home town of Battle Creek, Michigan, but he lived long enough to watch men walk on the moon.
-And his life straddled the period in American history when the country transitioned from a rural agricultural society to an urban/suburban one.
+His life straddled the period in American history when the country transitioned from a rural agricultural society to an urban/suburban one.

-One afternoon, we happened upon an old barn on the road between Clinton and Flemington.
+One afternoon, we happened upon a barn on the road between Clinton and Flemington.
 It was set back from the road about 100 feet, painted red, with a curious dip at the center of the roofline.
-In fact, the center of the roof appeared to be collapsing.
+The center of the roof appeared to be collapsing.
 The result was a near-perfect concave curvature that started at one corner of the roof, dipped gradually, and then rose up to meet the other corner.

 “What is the main thing you notice about that barn,” he asked me?